-The Issuer is a special purpose corporate municipal instrumentality, body corporate and politic, political subdivision and public benefit corporation of the State of New York, created by Part B of Chapter 173, Laws of New York, 2013 (the whole of Chapter 173, Laws of New York, 2013, as amended by Chapter 58 of the Laws of New York, 2015, the "LIPA Reform Act" and Part B thereof, the "Securitization Law").
+The Issuer is a special purpose corporate municipal instrumentality, body corporate and politic, political subdivision and public benefit corporation of the State of New York, created by Part B of Chapter 173, Laws of New York, 2013 (the whole of Chapter 173, Laws of New York, 2013, as amended by Chapter 58 of the Laws of New York, 2015 and Chapter 369 of the laws of New York, 2021, the "LIPA Reform Act" and Part B thereof, the "Securitization Law").
 The Issuer has no commercial operations.
 The Issuer was formed solely to purchase and own restructuring property, to issue bonds which are to be secured by restructuring property, and to perform any activity incidental thereto.
-The Securitization Law prohibits the Issuer from engaging in any other activity except as specifically authorized by a financing order and provides that the Issuer is not authorized to be a debtor under chapter 9 or any other provision See "-Transaction Overview" and "THE of the Bankruptcy Code.
-SECURITIZATION LAW."
-The 2015 Restructuring Bonds represent the second issuance of restructuring bonds by the Issuer.
-See "- Prior Transaction and Proposed Future Transactions" and "THE SECURITIZATION LAW - Prior Transaction and Proposed Future Transactions."
+The Securitization Law prohibits the Issuer from engaging in any other activity except as specifically authorized by a financing order and provides that the Issuer is not authorized to be a debtor under chapter 9 or any other provision of the See "-Transaction Overview" Bankruptcy Code. and SECURITIZATION LAW."
+The 2022 Restructuring Bonds represent the fifth issuance of restructuring bonds by the Issuer.
+See "- Prior Transactions" and "THE SECURITIZATION LAW - Prior Transactions."